 What?!
 Sorry to disappoint, but really I just wanted to see Persia.

-I mean, Iran is home to one of the world’s oldest civilizations, hosts thirteen UNESCO World Heritage Sites, and boasts beautiful landscapes stretching from dense rain forests to snowcapped mountains to desert basins.
-Plus, so many travelers whom I met in Central Asia absolutely raved about Iran.
-The hospitable people, delicious food and historic sites – how could I not add Iran to my travel itinerary?
+I mean, Iran is home to one of the world’s oldest civilizations, hosts nineteen UNESCO World Heritage Sites, and boasts beautiful landscapes stretching from dense rain forests to snowcapped mountains to desert basins.
+Plus, so many backpackers whom I met in Central Asia absolutely raved about their time backpacking through Iran.
+The hospitable people, delicious food and historic sites – how could I not add backpacking Iran to my travel itinerary?

 I’ve now been in Iran for a week and a half and, like most places, it’s not exactly what I had imagined.
 I’m writing this from my new friend Mina’s apartment, where we’re huddled together with hot mugs of tea listening to loud explosions coming from the street.
 Every few minutes a particularly large explosion will light up the apartment and we’ll look at each other with a mixture of fear and awe.

 As part of the “Nowruz” New Year’s celebrations, which are Iran’s biggest of the year and include Zoroastrian rituals and traditions dating back 3,000 years, on the last Tuesday of the year, families gather together in celebration, building bonfires to run around and jump over, lighting off firecrackers, and sending fire lanterns into the sky, all with random outbursts of song and dance.

 Backpacking Iran: Celebrating Nowruz in Tehran!

 Earlier in the evening while we were all on the apartment building’s rooftop, Mina’s brother joked that this is probably every American’s nightmare of Iran.

 “If your friends could see you now, in the middle of Tehran surrounded by fires and explosions, what would they think?
 Or maybe… this is what they think Iran is always like?”